Authentic Assessments: Tips and Tricks from Statistics and Mathematics Educators in a Pandemic

 The challenges were real, but the right approaches to assessment have helped educators test understanding – in a way that promotes thoughtfulness and discourages short cuts.

 The American Statistical Association engages K-12 teachers on key topics each month through its Statistics Teacher Meet Up video series on YouTube.
-During the October 2020 meet-up, Beth Chance of Cal Poly – San Luis Obispo discussed statistics assessments and resources that are worth revisiting.
+During an October 2020 meet-up, Beth Chance of Cal Poly – San Luis Obispo discussed statistics assessments and resources that are worth revisiting.

 Here are our three top takeaways: